-Traditional Courses
+Honors Sections of Traditional Courses

-Most Honors courses are special sections of standard classes with a reduced class size (less than 25) and specially selected Honors faculty member.
+Most Honors courses are special sections of standard classes with a reduced class size (25 or less) and specially selected Honors faculty member.
 These classes are typically more focused on open discussion and interaction.

 Innovative Honors Foundations Courses